Iranian Revolution: Appointment of a military government (6 November)

 As the situation on the streets spiraled out of control, many well known and reputable figures within the country began to approach the Shah, begging him to stop the chaos.

-On 6 November, the Shah dismissed Sharif-Emami from the post of prime minister, and chose to appoint a military government in its place.
-The Shah chose General Gholam-Reza Azhari to be prime minister because of his mild-mannered approach to the situation.
+On 6 November, the Shah dismissed Sharif-Emami from the post of prime minister, appointing a military government in its place.
+The Shah chose general Gholam-Reza Azhari to be prime minister because of his mild-mannered approach to the situation.
 The cabinet he would choose was a military cabinet in name only and consisted primarily of civilian leaders.

 The same day, the Shah made a speech on Iranian television.
 He referred to himself as Padeshah ('master king'), instead of the more grandiose Shahanshah (king of kings), which he insisted on being called previously.
-In his speech he stated "I have heard the voice of your revolution...this revolution cannot but be supported by me, the king of Iran".
+In his speech he stated "I have heard the voice of your revolution ... this revolution cannot but be supported by me, the king of Iran".
 He apologized for mistakes that were committed during his reign, and promised to ensure that corruption would no longer exist.
 He stated he would begin to work with the opposition to bring democracy, and would form a coalition government.
 In effect, the Shah intended to restrain the military government (which he described as a temporary caretaker government) from carrying out a full crackdown.

-The speech backfired when the revolutionaries sensed weakness from the Shah and "smelled blood".
+The speech backfired when the revolutionaries sensed weakness from the Shah and "smelled blood."
 Khomeini announced that there would be no reconciliation with the Shah and called on all Iranians to overthrow him.

 Military authorities declared martial law in Khuzestan province (Iran's main oil producing province) and deployed troops to its oil facilities.
 Navy personnel were also used as strikebreakers in the oil industry.
 Street marches declined, and oil production began increasing once again, nearly reaching pre-revolutionary levels.
 In a symbolic blow to the opposition, Karim Sanjabi, who had visited Khomeini in Paris, was arrested upon his return to Iran.

 However, the government still continued the policy of appeasement and negotiation.
 The Shah ordered the arrest of 100 officials from his own government for charges of corruption, including former prime minister Amir Abbas-Hoveyda and former SAVAK head Nematollah Nassiri.